dwrobel/flatcam/README.md

 11.11.2019

-- in Tools Database added a contextual menu to add/copy/delete tool; CTRL+C, DEL keys work too; key T for adding a tool is now only partially working
+- in Tools Database added a contextual menu to add/copy/delete tool; Ctrl+C, DEL keys work too; key T for adding a tool is now only partially working
 - in Tools Database made the status bar messages show when adding/copying/deleting tools in DB
 - changed all Except statements that were single to except Exception as recommended in some PEP
 - renamed the Copper Fill Tool to Copper Thieving Tool as this is a more appropriate name; started to add ability for more types of copper thieving besides solid